As your team begins to use Slack regularly, you’ll quickly learn the importance of channels.

 When creating new public channel names, making them as descriptive as possible will help team members decide which channels are most relevant for them.
 Using a system to name public channels, including using a prefix for each channel, can be a massive benefit in this area.

-For example, you might have “marketing-general” for a general channel about the marketing team and “marketing-new-product-launch-Jan-2021” as a project-specific channel for the marketing team.
+For example, you might have “marketing-general” as a general channel for the marketing team and “marketing-new-product-launch-Jan-2021” as a project-specific channel for the marketing team.

 As a Slack administrator, you should create a document that explains how your team members should name channels to follow the desired system of using prefixes and other naming rules you want to use.

 If you are using a naming system for all of your Slack public channels, it becomes easier to use Slack’s browsing feature to find the channels you want to join.

 To find the browse option, click Browse Slack at the top left corner of the main window, followed by Channel Browser.